agapox/ecommerce-ramirez/README.md

 * react
 * react-dom for routing in the app
 * react-hook-form for forms management
+* Firebase for store data

+## Running the project

+To run the project in the base URL you can find a example.env file, this file you have to rename it to .env and fill it up with your Firebase secret keys.

+Here you can find some help with Firebase(https://firebase.google.com/docs/web/setup?authuser=0)

+Rock and Roll
+:rocket: :metal: :rocket: :metal:

+# Official React Readme
+___

 # Getting Started with Create React App